pokumars/nextjs-team-divider/scratchpad.md

 validation for number of teams
 - num of teams cant exceed num of players
 - OPTIONAL- e.g. if there are supposed to be 5 teams of 2 but only 7 players then some kinda math that makes everyone into 2 teams with most/all being in more than 1 team.
 Perhaps by duplicating everyone so that they show up 2x in the array.
-- when the teams have been formed and the user changes the number of teams/ the value changes to becoming invalid, clear the formed teams (but leave the player pool)
+- when the teams have been formed and the user changes the number of teams/ the value changes to becoming invalid, clear the formed teams (but leave the player pool).
+Move all the players that have been placed in teams back into the session's pool.

 NB: if you have only 1 player for some skill level, there is a high likelyhood that the randomness will not have any effect on them.